clojure-doc/clojure-doc.github.io/content/md/articles/cookbooks/date_and_time.md

 {:title "Date and Time"
  :layout :page :page-index 4300}

-This cookbook covers working with Java's `java.time` package in two ways, the first with interop and the second uses a library that wraps `java.time` called `clojure.java-time`.
+This cookbook covers working with Java's `java.time` package in two styles, the first with interop and the second using libraries.

 This guide covers Clojure 1.11.1 and Java 8 or later.